Hanbee17/Poetry-of-Yoon-Dongju/README.md

 # Poetry of Yoon Dongju
 ### By Hanbee Cho

-Poetry of Yoon Dongju project is a curated data project that displays various random elements with different user interactions.
+_Poetry of Yoon Dongju_ project is a curated data project that displays various random elements with different user interactions.
 This project was curated with the poetries of a historic poet from Korea, Yoon Dongju.
 The reason why I randomized his poetry is because I wanted to share his works and let many people know about Yoon Dongju.
+By working on this project, I was able to collaboratively work on javascript, HTML, and CSS to fully visualize and program the randomizer.
+The challenge of this project was to match the randomized poem lines with its image, English translated title, Korean title, and English translated poem line.
+Moreover, to fully engage with a user, I decided to put 6 melancholic songs that match the mood of the poetry.
+On the original images, a user can see the poet’s handwriting, and the font choice of the randomized poem lines was based on the decision to bring up a sense of hand-written features despite its poor readability on the main page.

 # Context on Yoon Dongju